-Like other leightweight syntaxes, paragraphs and other block elements are generally delineated with blank lines.
-There is a special syntax for titles and subtitles of, a syntax for specifying , a syntax for recording , a syntax for , and a syntax for special .
-Everything is treated as one of these five cases.
+Like other lightweight syntaxes, paragraphs and other block elements in Ducktype are generally delineated with blank lines.
+There is a special syntax for titles and subtitles of pages and sections, a syntax for specifying block elements, a syntax for recording informational elements, a syntax for inline elements, and a syntax for special parser directives.
+All elements are treated as one of these five cases.
 There are a few shorthand notations, but they can always be defined in terms of some long-form syntax.

 The syntax is designed such that block and inline parsing can be done in separate steps.
 You can parse all section, info, and block content, pushing inline content into strings to parse later.
 This has a number of implications.
 In particular, an open inline element would never prevent block syntax.

 Indentation is significant in Ducktype.
 Indentation is how you stay inside of block elements and therefore how you nest block elements.
 It is not always necessary to use indentation to nest block content.
 The exact behavior is specified throughout this specification.
 Indentation is always some number of space characters.
 Tabs are not considered indentation characters.